These natural snacks are often found near vegetables in supermarkets or attached to plants in the wild.

 Forgotten mangoes first give off a pleasant, sweet smell, reminding you to eat them.

-This later develops into a pungent odour, which angers you into detecting the source and disposing of it.
+This later develops into a pungent odour, which angers you into detecting the source.

 A banana is something between a food and a bendy drug.